gnanakeethan/p2p-dsn/draft.md

 Here, "n" is the method number, s is symmetric key and a is assymetric key.
 Unsupported authentication menthods should be reported to peer which tries to connect.
 _ => Cycle to next availabe methods-enumerator.

+TPAs - Third-Party Verification.

+The authentication information and verification, if not already avilable, could be provided by a trusted third-party verifier/authenticator, for a particular username and its corresponding Public-Key.
+This could partially centralized, however.
+The verifier signs the USERDATA with certain amount of LEVEL OF TRUST.
+The verifier could be just a server or peer and the userdata should be transferrable to others - the USERDATA and corresponding public key and signatures so that the verification could be "additive".
+A peer may have some additional signature and it should be added to others as long as it is valid, to the user's preference, of course.